By Jessie Festa. This post on fun things to do in Times Square is sponsored by Speedify. It also contains affiliate links to trusted partners!

 You can also snag a deal: just $1 for the still-delicious day-old cookies.

-Typically I can’t say no to a “Moscow Mule” made with homemade ginger beer; however, this time I opted for the “Tortuga” showcasing El Dorado 8-Year Rum, citrus, fresh ginger and cinnamon for something bright yet warming (hey, it’s getting cold in NYC!).
+While you can’t go wrong with a “Moscow Mule” made with homemade ginger beer, my personal favorite is the “Tortuga” showcasing El Dorado 8-Year Rum, citrus, fresh ginger, and cinnamon for something bright yet warming (especially good if you’re visiting New York in winter).

-Another drink that caught my eye was the “Rum Old Fashioned”, swapping in Brugal Anejo Rum for the typical bourbon.
+Another drink to try is the “Rum Old Fashioned” that swaps in Brugal Anejo Rum for the typical bourbon.

 Tip: If you’ve never had a canele, make sure to try one here.
 It’s a French custard pastry laced with rum and vanilla, almost like creme brulee with a flan texture.